fishaudio/fish-speech/docs/en/inference.md

     --decoder-checkpoint-path "checkpoints/fish-speech-1.4/firefly-gan-vq-fsq-8x1024-21hz-generator.pth" \
     --decoder-config-name firefly_gan_vq
 ```
+> If you want to speed up inference, you can add the `--compile` parameter.

 !!! note
     You can save the label file and reference audio file in advance to the `references` folder in the main directory (which you need to create yourself), so that you can directly call them in the WebUI.